AldenCutler/minesweeper/README.md

 ## To Run

-1. Download this repository to your local machine by either using ```git clone https://github.com/AldenCutler/minesweeper``` or by downloading as a compressed folder then unzipping.
+1. Download this repository to your local machine.
 2. Run the ```main.py``` program in the downloaded folder.

 ## Issues or Bugs